featuriz/Complete-React-Redux/README.md

 # INFO

-Forms
+Forms - Functions and props

-- Created AddNinja form Component
+- At App - created addNinja function to handle form
-- Form added to App
+- pass this function to AddNinja as prop
-- Events
-  - Submit
+- At AddNinja.js assign the state to this function.
+So function at App can handle AddNinja state.
-  - onChange
+- Create random id
-- When submit console.log
+- Create spread operator ...
+- Create a copy of old array and add new to it
+- Using this.setState change the state.

+Thats all Now the form date will be update to UI.